Aleph-Alpha/pharia-engine/doc/src/skills-development.md

 This is a step-by-step instruction of how to write Skills.
 There is also an example repository at <https://gitlab.aleph-alpha.de/engineering/haiku-skill-python> for you to explore.

 First you need to create the Python bindings for the Cognitive System Interface.
 In order to do so, you need a copy of `./skill.wit`.
-For the purpose of this documentation we assume the base url is `https://pharia-kernel.aleph-alpha.stackit.run`.
-Please replace it with your URL of Pharia Kernel hosted by your operations team.
+For the purpose of this documentation we assume the `base_url` is `https://pharia-kernel.aleph-alpha.stackit.run`.
+Please replace it with your URL of the Pharia Kernel hosted by your operations team.
 Pharia Kernel serves the most recent version at `{base_url}/skill.wit` so in our example it would be `https://pharia-kernel.aleph-alpha.stackit.run/skill.wit`.
-Just access the route and copy the contents as `skill.wit` in your development directory.
+Download the contents as `skill.wit` into your development directory.

 The current version looks like this: